zvank/raytracer/README.md

 ``png file``: path to the future ``.png`` image of the scene<br><br>
 ``config``: file containing render options & camera options<br>

 This repo contains ``example`` directory.
-You can build this image by running this sequence of commands in the root of this repo:<br>
+You can build image of spheres in a box by running following sequence of commands in the root of this repo:<br>
 ```
 mkdir build
 cd build